NichuSPN/file-type-cast-streamlit/README.md

 2. Edit the data as needed.
 3. Select the desired format for downloading the edited data.
 4. Click the download button to save the file.
+5. Use the JSON-EDN converter to convert between JSON and EDN formats if needed.